zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/20-curriculum/30-curriculum-student.md

 1. I'll learn the basic skills for building a drone
 2. I'll learn how to code and program a drone
 3. And I could potentially use the knowledge I gain from this class and use it in the outside world

+## Elijah's Section

+I want to learn how to make things like drones and robots because they seam interesting to me.